engl3844/engl3844s18/_schedule/schedule.md

       wkh: 'Completing Your Data Visualization'
       tue:
         - date: 2018-02-27
-          desc: 'Data Visualization Due + Introduce Video Project'
+          desc: 'Data Visualization Due, but no class.'
-          readings: [ 'Read the Video Production project page.' ]
+          readings: [ 'None.' ]
           assign: [ 'Dataviz due.
 Be sure to follow the submission directions provided in Canvas.' ]
       thu:
         - date: 2018-03-01
-          desc: 'Researching your topic + The explained genre.'
+          desc: 'Introduce Video project + The explained genre + Preliminary research.'
-          readings: [ 'Find at least 3 sources about one of the issues listed on the Video project page.
-Review the provided sources on the Resources page to help you start your research.', 'Marshall, M. and Morgan, A. (26 Feb.
+          readings: [
+            'Read the Video Production project page.',
+            'Watch this video as an example of the <em>explained genre</em>: Marshall, M. and Morgan, A. (26 Feb.
 2015).
 Net Neutrality Explained. <cite>Wall Street Journal</cite> [YouTube Channel].
 Retrieved 18 Oct.
 2017 from <a href="https://www.youtube.com/watch?v=p90McT24Z6w" target="_blank">https://www.youtube.com/watch?v=p90McT24Z6w</a>.' ]
-          assign: [ 'Research: Create a bulletted list of interesting things that you learned about how your data are used.', 'Create a list of references after your list in APA, making sure that you also cite your sources for each bullet point in APA format: (Author Name, Year).', 'Analyze the explained video by labeling the sequence of communicative moves that it makes to explain something complex like Net Neutrality within a 2-3 minute timeframe.' ]
+          assign: [
+            '<strong>Explained topic invention</strong>: Create a new folder in your Google Drive: <code>explained-video</code>.
+Create a Google Document within it called <code>topic-invention</code>.
+In it, create a list of 3 potential topics to develop about the data collected about you.
+The topic need not be specific to your insights garnered from your data visualization, but try to connect it to the digital media and/or technology used.
+For instance, if you studied your Apple Music listening habits, how might you consider a project that digs deeper into explaining what data Apple collects and ways they use it beyond serving up your music?
+Another topic could connect your phone use to 1 of the issues listed on the Video Production project page.', 'After considering what topic to explain, choose 1 to pursue.
+Then, within the same Google Document, record some preliminary secondary research.
+Do so by first creating a list of at least 5 references in APA.
+Sources should include primary documents about the data-issue, such as an End-User LIcense Agreement from the company.
+If you are explaining a broader issue/practice such as data-brokering or psychographics, use the library databases to find expert discussion about the practice from a particular perspective: business, technology, education, etc. You should also include credible news reports about particular issues with the use of data / issue.', 'Finally, in a new Google Document called <code>nne-label-moves</code>, categorize the different parts of the example explained video by labeling 1) what broader moves it makes to explain Net Neutrality at 2) the particular start-time as a timestamp.
+For example, 0:00 -- Introduced basic definition of NN: "(insert definition)"; 0:15 -- (Insert move), etc.' ]
-          other: [ 'Link to the <a href="" target="_blank">Introduction to the Explained Video</a> presentation slides' ]
+          other: [ 'Link to the <a href="https://docs.google.com/presentation/d/15xGXV-53gE4bfuHOm7MIytYpxZYAPN3Ti_aYylFOqBs/edit?usp=sharing" target="_blank">Introduction to the Explained Video</a> presentation slides' ]

     - num: 8
       wkh: 'Spring Break'